Skipsqueak514/Skipsqueak5.github.io/latest/panel/webservers/nginx-ssl.md

 ```

 ?>
 Congrats!
-Jexactyl is installed and should be functioning normally.
+PortalNodes is installed and should be functioning normally.
 If you encounter any issues, please let us know on our [Discord](https://discord.com/invite/qttGR4Z5Pk).